 We fell in love with real tacos during a trip to Sayulita.
-I say real, because the tacos that we eat here in the states, is nothing like the ones we had in Mexico.
-Here, tacos are always full of cheese, lettuce, sour cream, guacamole, and few scrappy tomatoes.
-Sure they are tasty, and hit the spot; but, they are nothing like a true Mexican taco.
-The tacos we had in Mexico where made with the freshest ingredients from the protein all the way to the vegetables.
-No cheese.
-No sour cream.
-No guac.
+I say real, because the tacos that we eat in the states, is nothing like the ones we had in Mexico.
+At home tacos are always full of cheese, lettuce, sour cream, guacamole, and a few scrappy tomatoes.
+The tacos we had in Mexico where made with the freshest ingredients from the protein all the way to the toppings which did not include cheese, sour cream or guac.
 Depending on the stand we ate at, some where made with a savory slaw or pickled vegetables.
 One thing that was always the same was the savory, grilled meat or fish, and the lightly spicy creme.
-These rock cod fish tacos are as good as what we were eating on the streets.
+These fish tacos are as good as what we were eating on the streets in Sayulita.

 Recipe: Fish Tacos with Cucumber Salad

 *inspired by a trip to Sayulita and Bill Granger’s Fish Burrito recipe

 **made 5 tacos, perfect for two people

 1/4 cup olive oil

 1/2 lb fish white fish, used rock cod

 Place all of the spices into a food processor, while it is running, drizzle in olive oil.
 Mixture will be paste like.